-Extreme heat or cold can also stop bees from doing their work to pollinate flowers.
+For example, extreme heat or cold can also stop bees from doing their work to pollinate flowers.
 This is true even in “clean” areas where pesticides and chemicals are not used.

 No matter what the reason, a lack of pollinators will result in less fruit from your pepper plants.
 You can learn how to attract more bees to your garden in my article here, and you can learn how to plant a pollinator garden here!

 How To Hand Pollinate Peppers

 There are a few ways to pollinate your pepper plants by hand.
 All of these methods come down to the same thing: the goal is to make the flowers vibrate, which releases pollen from the male part and sends it to the female part.

-Here are the 4 methods you can use for hand pollination:
+Here are the 4 methods you can use for hand pollination of pepper plants: